caspercrause/TimeCamp-Tutorial/README.md

 pip install -e git+https://github.com/caspercrause/pytimecamp/#egg=pytimecamp
 ```

-With that installed it's time to look at an exampke pipeline that I am going to be building with the help of the [dlt](https://dlthub.com/docs/getting-started) package.
+With that installed it's time to look at an example pipeline that I am going to be building with the help of the [dlt](https://dlthub.com/docs/getting-started) package.

 `dlt` is an open-source library that you can add to your Python scripts to load data from various and often messy data sources into well-structured, live datasets.